-Low White Blood Cell Count in Dogs: What It Means
+Low White Blood Cells in Dogs: Causes & Normal Range

 If your dog's bloodwork shows a low white blood cell count, it may sound alarming.
 White blood cells (WBCs) are a key part of the immune system, and a low count can mean your dog is more vulnerable to infection.
 This guide explains what a low WBC means, possible causes, and what to expect from your vet.